brahmnoor/PreBook/README.md

-*Note* - A MEAN stack version of this exists on [this repo](https://github.com/brahmnoor/PreBookJS)!
+*Note* - A MongoDB & Express based version of this exists on [this repo](https://github.com/brahmnoor/PreBookJS)!
 So take your pick.

 ## PreBook
 ![screenshot](https://cdn.pbrd.co/images/HRHJWWp.gif "screenshot")